 Protesters Falls is a short detour from the road that connects Nimbin to the coast, but it’s worth the drive.
 The 15-minute walk is lovely and the falls looked fantastic.
 Read more about Protesters Falls here.

 There are other walks to do in the Nightcap National Park if you want to spend more time there.
 Click here for more ideas.

-But this stop was an epic fail for us.
+It may be the most exciting thing to do in Nimbin for a nature lover, but this stop ended up being an epic fail for us.
 We woke up before sunrise to reach a closed gate.
 They closed the access to the creek because of construction work.
-We’ll be back after March 2018 to try our luck again.
+We’ll be back to try our luck again next time we’re in the Byron Bay hinterland.
 We still had a quick look at the creek – not from the platform but much further down from the dam – with no luck.

-Tours to see platypus in the wild run from Byron Bay.
+There are tours to see a platypus in the wild run from Byron Bay.
 Click here for more information*.

-If you want to spot a platypus, you’ll need to get up early or stay until the night.
+If you want to spot a platypus, you’ll need to get up early or stay until it gets darker.
 They are easier to spot at dusk and dawn.
 We decided to sleep in the area and stayed at the campground in The Channon (booking recommended: it was full both nights).
-The place was great and I particularly appreciated their efforts for recycling and reusing items.
+The place was great and I particularly appreciated their efforts in recycling and reusing items.
 If you’re lucky, you may even spot a koala.